 The criteria for making choices may differ between internal and external CV.
 For external CV, the evaluator wants to have a high confidence estimate of performance, and will likely use confidence intervals obtained from the CV.
 The evaluator might prefer to use Monte Carlo CV, because the repeated resampling allows for more estimates of performance without training on too small of datasets.
 For internal CV, on the other hand, the agent does not need high confidence estimates.
 Rather, it simply needs to obtain a reasonable hyperparameter.
 If computation is an issue-we may not want our algorithm to be too slow-then we might pick a smaller k.
-The learner may want to ensure that it systematically covers the set of points-using a systematic partition-and might be worried that random resampling with a small k might not do so; it might therefore opt for k-fold CV for internal CV.
+The learner may want to ensure that it systematically covers the data points and might be worried that random resampling with a small k might not do so.
+It might therefore opt for k-fold CV for internal CV.

-Exercise 18: Imagine you use k = 2 CV for internal CV, when selecting λ for ridge regression.
+Exercise 25: Imagine you use k = 2 CV for internal CV, when selecting λ for ridge regression.
 What issue might there be with selecting such a small k?